bert9bert/forecast_wiki_traffic/readme.md

 ### Data Cleaning

-**Outliers** were identified as observations that are more than two overall standard deviations from the 30-day center rolling average for that time seies.
+**Outliers** were identified as observations that are more than two overall standard deviations from the 30-day center rolling average for that time series.
 There were also **holes** in many of time series, where there is an NA value but valid observations before and after.
 It is unknown whether these NAs are data issues or if they are zero values, although zero values do appear in the data.

 **Outliers and holes were cleaned by imputing** with the average of the prior day of week and following day of week.
 For example, if an outlier or hole was on a Wednesday, it would be imputed with the average value of the prior Wednesday and the following Wednesday.
 Imputing by the day of the week is done to preserve any weekly seasonality.
 If this was not possible because either those values were missing too, or if the outlier or hole occurs too close to the beginning or end of the series, then the outlier or hole was imputed with the rolling average.